Cars (song): Composition

-Release
+Release and promotion

 The original UK single was released in August 1979, backed with a non-album instrumental track called "Asylum".
-The US B-side was "Metal", from The Pleasure Principle album.
-The track has been a UK Top 20 hit for Numan in 3 successive decades: on its original release in 1979 (reaching number 1), in 1987 as the 'E Reg Model' remix (reaching number 16), and finally in 1996 following its use in an advertisement for Carling Premier beer (reaching number 17).
-Numan has regularly performed the song onstage since its original release and it appears on all but one of his official live albums to date.
+The US B-side was "Metal", from The Pleasure Principle.
+The track has been a UK Top 20 hit for Numan in three successive decades: on its original release in 1979 (reaching number 1), in 1987 as the 'E Reg Model' remix (reaching number 16), and in 1996 following its use in an advertisement for Carling Premier beer (reaching number 17).
+Numan has performed the song onstage since its original release, and it appears on all but one of his official live albums to date.

+The music video featured Numan's then-current backing band, including Billy Currie from the band Ultravox, but he had not played on the recording of "Cars".